-To clarify the inner torus properties in NGC 4151, we will conduct a comprehensive dust reverberation mapping analysis over a timescale of 20--30 years, combining all of the relevant data in the literature and archives.
-Previous studies have typically been focused on data from a single source, and often cover a limited time range and/or a single IR band.
+As one of the brightest and nearest type-1 AGN, NGC 4151 has been extensively observed at multiple wavelengths, offering the opportunity to explore these issues with optical and IR data collected over 40 years.
+It has been, by far, the most extensively studied AGN by means of IR reverberation mapping \citep[e.g.,][]{okny93, okny14, okny19,kosh14, Schnulle2015}.
+These studies have generally used a subset of the available data and have often reached contradictory results \citep[e.g.,][]{Koshida2009,honig2011}.
+To clarify the inner torus properties in NGC 4151, we have conducted a comprehensive dust reverberation mapping analysis over 20--30 years, combining all of the relevant data in the literature and archives.
 Our more comprehensive approach lets us reconcile some of the discrepant conclusions reached previously.
-More importantly, we will introduce and demonstrate some new analysis approaches that offer opportunities to probe the circumnuclear torus properties in greater depth than has been possible previously.
+More importantly, we will introduce and demonstrate new analysis approaches to probe the circumnuclear torus properties in greater depth than has been possible previously.

 In addition, all the dust reverberation mapping studies published so far only probe the very inner part of the torus at $\lambda\sim$1--4~$\mu$m.
-In this paper, we will report the first size measurement of the dusty component of an AGN at $\sim10~\mu$m from IR reverberation mapping analysis and will provide powerful constraints on the warm dust component that dominates the torus energy output in the IR.
+We will report the first IR reverberation analysis of the dusty component of an AGN at $\sim10~\mu$m, providing constraints on the warm dust component that dominates the IR energy output.
 In fact, NGC 4151 is likely the only object that allows this kind of study thanks to its significant UV/optical light variations and the $\sim$30-year coverage of repeated $\sim$10~$\mu$m observations.
-We will also report the lack of long-term variability of this AGN at 20--24~$\mu$m and 34--37~$\mu$m, which can provide some insights into the torus outer regions when combined with the 10 $\mu$m dust reverberation signals.
+We will also report the lack of long-term variability of this AGN at 20--24~$\mu$m and 34--37~$\mu$m, providing insights into the outer regions of the infrared source when combined with the 10 $\mu$m dust reverberation signals.